Simone LeAmon

 LeAmon delivering the opening address at the NGVWA Annual Lecture (National Gallery of Victoria Women's Association), NGV Melbourne, August 2024.

-Simone LeAmon is an Australian designer, artist and curator.
-LeAmon is currently the inaugural Hugh D.T Williamson Curator of Contemporary Design and Architecture at the National Gallery of Victoria, Melbourne, and an Adjunct Professor, Design and Social Context, RMIT University, Melbourne.
+Simone LeAmon is an Australian designer, artist, curator and educator.
+LeAmon is the chief executive officer of the Design Institute of Australia.
+From 2015–25, LeAmon was the inaugural Hugh D.T Williamson Curator of Contemporary Design and Architecture at the National Gallery of Victoria, Melbourne.
+LeAmon is also an adjunct professor in design and social context, RMIT University, Melbourne.

 Early life and education

 LeAmon was born in Melbourne, Australia in 1971.
 She graduated in 1989 from the Box Hill Institute of TAFE in Melbourne, where she received an Advanced Certificate of Art and Design.
 In 1992, she graduated from the Victorian College of the Arts, Melbourne University, receiving a Bachelor of Fine Art.
 In 2004, she received a Master of Design, through the industrial design program from the Royal Melbourne Institute of Technology (RMIT) University.

 Awards

 LeAmon was the recipient of the Ambassador category in the Design Anthology Awards 2024 to "recognise individuals and organisations that are actively working to change the public’s perceptions of what design in the Asia Pacific region means today".

 In 2023, LeAmon was included in the INDE.Awards Luminary category, which "pays tribute to the extraordinary contribution of architecture and design practitioners who have indelibly influenced their community, country, region and the world in which we live".

 LeAmon was awarded the Women in Design Award 2021 by Good Design Australia for "her life-long passion and unwavering dedication to the design profession in Australia".

 She was the 2009 winner of the national Cicely and Colin Rigg Contemporary Design Award, National Gallery of Victoria for her Lepidoptera Chair design.

 In 2007, LeAmon was identified in the top 100 product designers in the world in the book &Fork: 100 Designers, 10 Curators, 10 Good Designs (Phaidon Press, 2007) and in The Bulletin Magazine's "Smart 100: Australia’s Best and Brightest".